-Digicel steps out as a digital operator | Loop Tonga
+DIGICEL STEPS OUT AS A DIGITAL OPERATOR | Loop Tonga

-Digicel has launched itself as a Digital Operator and is marking the occasion by delivering simply more through a suite of eight apps and a promise of powerful digital experiences.
+Kingston, Jamaica – Tuesday 20th October 2020.
+Digicel is today launching itself as a Digital Operator and is marking the occasion by delivering simply more through a suite of eight apps and a promise of powerful digital experiences.

 Today heralds a new frontier for Digicel as it goes all in on digital.
 Nineteen years after its launch in Jamaica as a mobile operator and subsequent shake up of the telecoms industry in 31 markets across the Caribbean, Central America and Pacific with its promise of best network, best value and best service making mobile phones accessible to everyone, everywhere – Digicel is stepping into its future.